stephenslab/flashr/README.md

 + Run `pkgdown::build_site(mathjax = FALSE)` in R to build the website using [pkgdown](https://github.com/r-lib/pkgdown).
-Make sure you are connected to Internet while running these commands.
+Make sure you are connected to the Internet while running these commands.

 ## Credits